 Well, they don’t need anything more than 300 DPI either.

 When a printer says that it is printing at 300 DPI, it actually means that it is spitting out 300 drops of ink onto a square inch of paper.
-300 of those microlitre or picolitre droplets on a square inch of paper is not much, so with ‘photorealistic printing’ you need at least 1440 drops per inch (DPI) to ensure that the paper is covered completely and that you see a smooth gradation of colour even if the print is viewed from close by.
+300 of those microlitre or picolitre droplets on a square inch of paper is not much, so with ‘photorealistic printing’ you need at least 1440 drops per inch (DPI) to ensure that the paper is covered completely and that you see a smooth gradation of color even if the print is viewed from close by.

 Biggest Print Size

 Everyone who is going to use their cameras to illustrate a coffee table book please put up their hands… So, all of you need no more than 9 Megapixels.
 The rest of us can sit pretty with a 4-megapixel camera.

 Everyone else can stay at below 12 Megapixels and still be happy with amazing detail in their pictures, even when enlarged, or zoomed and cropped!

-So well then, what about the better pictures… like I’ve said earlier, it’s the photographer who can make a picture better, not the equipment.
+So well then, what about the better pictures… as I’ve said earlier, it’s the photographer who can make a picture better, not the equipment.
 Aren’t you so much more likely to enlarge a great picture taken with a simple camera than to enlarge a drab one taken with a sophisticated one?
 And now you know that it doesn’t take a ridiculously high number of megapixels to get a large print, so don’t worry about the megapixels, worry about how you take the photograph.